-The first time I made egg curry, DH absolutely loved it.
+The first time I made egg curry, the husband absolutely loved it.
 He licked his fingers clean, as well as the bowl.
 I wonder why I don't make it more often.
 This Sunday he was leaving for London for two weeks and I wanted to go for a potluck party.
-Going alone to meet new people doesn't seem a very exciting thing to do, but DH asked me to catch up with some new foodies in the locality.
+Going alone to meet new people doesn't seem a very exciting thing to do, but I had to do something with my Sunday afternoon.
 I had to make something quick and easy, as well as well liked by most.
 Egg curry is what came to my mind, can be eaten by most vegetarians and meat eaters too.
-This one was made for 10 - 12 people, you can make half the quantity easily.

 8 hard boiled eggs, cut in half

 3 medium onions - sliced

 1 cup sliced coconut pieces or use frozen grated coconut